Hermer blames collapse of China spy case on law ‘not fit for purpose’

 Mr Cash, a former parliamentary researcher, and Mr Berry were accused of passing secrets to Beijing, but the Crown Prosecution Service (CPS) dropped the charges over concerns there was not enough evidence.

-Attention focused on the statements of >deputy national security adviser Matt Collins, with prosecutors saying his refusal to describe Beijing as a “threat” to national security meant could not continue.
+Attention has focused on the statements of deputy national security adviser Matt Collins, with prosecutors saying his refusal to describe Beijing as a “threat” to national security meant could not continue.

 On Monday, the senior official said he had provided evidence of a “range of threats” posed by China but had not described the country as a “generic” threat because that was not the position of the then-Tory government.

-Lord Hermer said the National Security Act 2023 had addressed problems with the Official Secrets Act by replacing the term “enemy” with a requirement for prosecutors to prove that “information was being passed to a foreign power”.
+Lord Hermer said the National Security Act 2023 had addressed problems with the Official Secrets Act by replacing the term “enemy” with a requirement for prosecutors to prove merely that information had been “passed to a foreign power”.

 He told the committee on Wednesday: “Speaking frankly, I don’t understand why it took Parliament so long to pass that.